LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. method:: xml(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
 .. method:: xml()

-   The subsequent three methods create a new document consisting of only the root `xml_document` node and no children.
+   These subsequent three methods create a new document consisting of only the root `xml_document` node and no children.
 These methods return the top-level `xml_document` node object.
 The first two methods create the document given a namespace and a root element name, along with an optional document type node